CHIANG MAI | BANGKOK | PHUKET | SAMUI | HUA HIN

 Tips, Tricks, and Insider Secrets

 • Bang Saen Beach: A quieter alternative to Pattaya, Bang Saen Beach is perfect for an early morning stop.
 Enjoy a peaceful stroll along the promenade or visit the nearby Bang Saen Aquarium for a glimpse of local marine life.
-Find more about activities in Bang Saen on the Bang Saen Travel Guide website.

 • Ang Sila Fishing Village: Located just a short drive from Bang Saen, this fishing village is famous for its fresh seafood market and stone-carving crafts.
 Stop by for a seafood lunch and explore the local artisans’ shops.
-Details about Ang Sila can be found on Tourism Thailand for a deeper dive into the village’s culture.

 • Rayong Beaches: Before reaching Ban Phe, take a detour to Rayong’s Laem Mae Phim Beach or Suan Son Beach.
 These less crowded beaches are perfect for a relaxing swim or a seaside picnic.
-For more information about Rayong’s attractions, visit the Rayong Tourism website.

 • Koh Samet Ferry: Ferries from Ban Phe to Koh Samet run regularly throughout the day, with a journey time of about 30 minutes.
 Check the ferry schedule and ticket prices on the Koh Samet Ferry website.
 Speedboat options are also available for a quicker trip.